If your goal is to maximize rewards, get the best bonuses, and play the points game no matter the cost…

 Do you have a long commute and spend over $100 per week in groceries?

-With this card you can earn 6% cash back at U.S. supermarkets, on up to $6,000 per year in purchases (then 1%).
+With the American Express Blue Cash Preferred card you can earn 6% cash back at U.S. supermarkets, on up to $6,000 per year in purchases (then 1%).
 The cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.

 For families, getting 6% cash back on groceries is amazing.
 Most families easily spend over $100 per week on groceries, so it won’t be hard to hit the annual cash back limit.
 You’ll hit it if you spend $115 per week — that works out to $360 in cash back per year on groceries that you have to buy anyway.
 That’s like getting 3 weeks of groceries for free.
 It’s too bad there’s a cap.
 This card would be incredible if there wasn’t one.